vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

   return XGBClassifier(objective = "binary:logistic", n_estimators = 131, max_depth = 6)
 ```

-The values of `XGBModel.n_estimators` and `XGBModel.max_depth` attributes are set to values that should let the XGBoost algorithm to run to exhaustion with this dataset.
+The values of `XGBModel.n_estimators` and `XGBModel.max_depth` attributes are set to values that should let XGBoost to run to exhaustion with this dataset.

 Constructing and fitting a pipeline: